junowilderness/mathjax/README.txt

 Mathematics inside the default delimiters will be rendered by MathJax.
 The default math delimiters are $$...$$ and \[...\] for displayed mathematics, and
 $...$ and \(...\) for in-line mathematics.
 You must add the MathJax filter to a text format and put MathJax at the bottom of the filter processing order.
-See below for instructions.

 You may select "Custom" if you need a more specific configuration.
 "Custom" is the default when upgrading.